-- and that the total amount of congestion rents is devoted to any of the three prescribed purposes. - 6.6.
-When taken into account in the process of calculating the network tariffs, congestion rents should lead to a reduction of tariffs on top of any other regulatory method used for the calculation of tariffs. - 6.7.
-The use of congestion rents for investments in maintaining or increasing the interconnection capacity shall preferably be assigned to specific predefined projects with a clear compromise to accomplish them in a reasonable time with particular reference to authorisation process.
+6.7.
+The use of congestion incomerents for investments in maintaining or increasing the interconnection capacity shall preferably be assigned to specific predefined projects contributing to relieving the existing associated congestion and with a clear compromise to accomplish them in a reasonable time with particular reference to authorisation process.
 In the case of TSOs belonging to a holding or in ownership of a state that owns other companies that perform liberalized activities at the same time, complying with this recommendation must be verified and approved by the responsible Regulator.
-In case of merchant lines, the Regulator shall decide on whether or not an affiliate carrying out merchant line activities is sufficiently separated from any other market activities.
+In case of an interconnector (or part thereof) operating as a merchant line lines, the Regulator shall decide on whether or not there is adequate business separation between it and other an-affiliates carrying out merchant line activities is sufficiently separated from any other market activities.